 The manifesto was far from saying all that it should have said, but, even so, it was a long step forward.
 Lenin was on the extreme left at the conference.
 In many questions he was in a minority of one, even within the Zimmerwald left wing, to which I did not formally belong, although I was close to it on all-important questions.

 In Zimmerwald, Lenin was tightening up the spring of the future international action.
-In a Swiss mountain village, he was laying the corner-stone of the revolutionary International. (…) Liebknecht himself was not in Zimmerwald; he had been imprisoned in the Hohenzollern army before he became a captive in prison.
+In a Swiss mountain village, he was laying the cornerstone of the revolutionary International. (…) Liebknecht himself was not in Zimmerwald; he had been imprisoned in the Hohenzollern army before he became a captive in prison.
 Liebknecht sent a letter to the conference which proclaimed his abrupt about-face from pacifism to revolution.
 His name was mentioned on many occasions at the conference.
-It was already a watchword in the struggle that was rending world-socialism.
+It was already a watchword in the struggle that was rending world socialism.

-The conference at Zimmerwald gave to the development of the anti-war movement in many countries a powerful impetus.
+The conference at Zimmerwald gave the development of the anti-war movement in many countries a powerful impetus.
 In Germany, the Spartacists expanded their activities. (…) The essentially unimportant differences that still separated me from Lenin at Zimmerwald dwindled into nothing during the next few months.”

-Coherent with this policy, Lenin demanded that, along with the common Manifesto, a resolution should be presented by Radeck in name of the “Zimmerwald left”.
-It posed that “Rejection to the war credits, separation of the socialist ministers from the bourgeois administrations, the need to unmask the imperialist nature of this war in the parliamentary tribune, in the legal and, if necessary, illegal press columns, the organization of demonstrations against the governments, propaganda in the trenches in favor of international solidarity, protection of the economic strikes attempting to transform them into political strikes, civil war and not social peace.”
+Coherent with this policy, Lenin demanded that, along with the common Manifesto, a resolution should be presented by Radeck in the name of the “Zimmerwald Left-Wing”.
+It posed that “Rejection to the war credits, separation of the socialist ministers from the bourgeois administrations, the need to unmask the imperialist nature of this war in the parliamentary tribune, in the legal and, if necessary, illegal press columns, the organization of demonstrations against the governments, propaganda in the trenches in favour of international solidarity, protection of the economic strikes attempting to transform them into political strikes, civil war and not social peace.”